-Trump shares threatening video as deadline to appear before Jan 6 grand jury nears
+Trump taunts DeSantis and Christie as deadline to appear before grand jury approaches

-Trump shares threatening video as midnight deadline to appear before Jan 6 grand jury closes in - live
+Trump taunts DeSantis and Christie as midnight deadline to appear before Jan 6 grand jury approaches - live

 Follow the latest news in Trumpworld as former president’s legal battles heat up amid 2024 primary race